Register for virtual OMED22 to access on-demand CME content through December 31!

 Show the world you are #DOProud by spotlighting the osteopathic profession during National Osteopathic Medicine Week.

-Happy National Osteopathic Medicine (NOM) Week!
-This year’s observance, set for April 18-24, is dedicated to celebrating the osteopathic medical profession and raising awareness about the distinctiveness of osteopathic medicine.
+National Osteopathic Medicine (NOM) Week is a national observance dedicated to spotlighting the osteopathic medical profession and raising awareness about the distinctiveness of osteopathic medicine.
 The event brings together nearly 135,000 osteopathic physicians and 34,000 osteopathic medical students from across the country with a common goal: celebrating and sharing the unique body, mind, spirit approach DOs bring to health care.

-This year marks 130 years since osteopathic medicine was founded the country’s first osteopathic medical school opened in 1892.
+NOM Week 2022, held April 18-24, marked 130 years since the profession was founded when the country’s first osteopathic medical school opened in 1892.
 Today, the osteopathic profession continues to chart record-breaking growth and expansion with each passing year.
 DOs account for approximately 11.5% of all physicians in the United States and one quarter of all medical school graduates.
 Moreover, DOs hold some of the most prominent positions in medicine, including overseeing care for the President of the United States, the NASA medical team, Olympic athletes and many who serve in the uniformed services.

 DOs and osteopathic medical students are the heart and soul of the osteopathic medical profession, and NOM Week is the perfect time to extend gratitude to a DO who helped shape the physician or medical student you are today.
 During NOM Week, take the opportunity to pay tribute to a DO who has impacted your life as part of our #ThankaDO campaign.
 Be sure to use #ThankaDO and #NOMWeek.